 "Oh my God, yeah!" exclaimed the striker, who was just three when Braveheart was first released.
 "What a great movie!
 Maybe it was that that kept us going when we were a goal down.
 I guess we just got our bows and arrows out!

 "Honestly, we're all just so excited because we were definitely the underdogs.
+"We'd seen the poll [on FIFA.com] and knew that most people were counting us out and saying Germany were going to win the tournament.
+But we went out there and showed everyone we were the stronger team.
 Even when it looked like it was going against us, we kept going because we have total faith in each other.
 We always believed we could do it."

 For DiMartino's coach, Kazbek Tambi, his delight at the quality of football produced was certainly matched only by his pride at the way his team of Bravehearts had refused to accept defeat.
 "I'm so proud of them," he enthused.
 "There was a lot of pressure involved in the match and it would have been easy for the girls to throw the towel in after that first 20 minutes and say: 'Yeah, well, we reached the semi-finals of a World Cup - we're satisfied with that'.
 It takes a different kind of person to say: 'No, that's not good enough.
 Let's fight on'.
 And the way they came from behind was the ultimate demonstration of their character."